npmaier/mezzanine-recipes/README.md

 ## To Do

 * Create a clean recipe template
+* Let visitors add a rating to recipes
-* Add a REST Service
+* Extend the REST API for comment fields
 * Add some tests

 ## License